 I understand that this concept may take you some time to master.

 So let’s master it!

-Below are 10 Lessons I have created for you to being to understand the fundementals of building an outdoor racing business.
+Below are 10 Lessons I have created for you to begin to understand the fundamentals of building an outdoor racing business.

 What does it cost you to learn these 10 Lessons?

-But I guantee you that after you work through these 10 Lessons, you will be more ready to start your Outdoor Industry career than anyone else!
+But I guarantee you that after you work through these 10 Lessons, you will be more ready to start your Outdoor Industry career than anyone else!